habdullah/edgenet/README.md

 that are scattered across the internet, rather than to just one or a small number of centralized datacenters.

-The code that we are developing here is in production use in [the EdgeNet testbed](http://www.edge-net.org/), which is available to researchers worldwide to conduct experiments in distributed systems and internet measurements.
+The code that we are developing here is in production use in [the EdgeNet testbed](http://www.edge-net.org/), which is being used by researchers worldwide to conduct experiments in distributed systems and internet measurements.

 We have adopted a two-week sprint cycle for rolling out code and deploying it to the testbed.
 This is free,